 When choosing mixed breed dogs, especially if adopting them as an older dog after the socialization window has closed, a dog parent should immediately get them evaluated by a professional dog behaviorist to understand what type of temperament they may have.

-This will help them to better understand how to work with their fur baby, and potentially modify any problem behaviors in order to ensure they are the best companion to you and your family member.
+This will help them to better understand how to work with their fur baby, and potentially modify any problem behaviors to ensure they are the best companion to you and your family member.

 Grooming Needs of Mixed Dogs vs. Purebred Dogs

-When it comes to grooming needs, mixed breed dogs and purebred dogs will both require regular maintenance.
+When it comes to grooming needs, mixed-breed dogs and purebred dogs will both require regular maintenance.

-A mixed breed dog does not necessarily require more or less grooming than a purebred, although purebreds tend to have more genetic requirements for grooming.
+A mixed-breed dog does not necessarily require more or less grooming than a purebred, although purebreds tend to have more genetic requirements for grooming.

 However, grooming is one thing that highly depends on the dog in front of you.

 Adoption of a Mixed Breed Puppy vs. a Purebred Puppy

 When you choose to adopt a puppy, you must understand the ‘unknown’ variable is there.